mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ## TangoJS introduction

+TangoJS' design goals address the issues where the existing solutions have failed.

+BEGIN zmienic

 TangoJS allows building Tango client applications with standard front-end technologies like HTML, CSS and Javascript.
 It gives Tango developers a complete set of tools and APIs required for this task.
 There is a minimal set of dependencies required.

-TangoJS' design goals address the issues where the existing solutions have failed.
-The goals are mostly related to the technological aspects of implementation.
 TangoJS is *compliant with the latest web standards*, which makes it attractive for developers and allows to keep the codebase clean and maintainable. *Use of Web Components* [@www-w3c-webcomponents] technology and *framework-less architecture* enables *many integration options* between TangoJS and other frontend libraries. *Modular design* and well-defined interfaces allow developers to easily swap TangoJS modules, e.g. the backend module.

+END zmienic

 TangoJS uses *well-proven concepts*, as TangoJS' widgets has been inspired by the widgets available in the Taurus framework, the leading and the most mature solution for building graphical control applications on desktop platforms.